 Early versions of Christmas Cards were first created in Victorian England in the year 1843.
 These cards were simple and featured a family scene or religious imagery.
 They were often sent to loved ones as a way to wish them Seasons Greetings.
+So what did Victorian Christmas cards look like?
+And when did the tradition take off?
+Well, let’s take a look!

 The First Card

-The Victorian tradition of Christmas cards started off changing a lot.
-The first batch of cards illustrated involved families sitting together around a fire and raising a toast to the recipient of the card.
-There wasn’t much call for these cards, however, as some people found the message of the picture to be shrewd.
 There was also a lack of winter imagery, such as snowy scenes, or winter animals.
 Instead, people preferred to send cards that included pictures of the coming springtime, such as flowers, fields, as well as fairies, and other fantasy creatures.
-These cards were very popular and helped to popularise the practice of sending and receiving cards.
+These cards were very well received and helped to popularise the practice of sending and receiving cards.

 From here the images started to get more humorous, and sentimental.
 The Christmas card was becoming a diverse range of items that were shared, not just across the country, but the world too.